 Sorry about the sensational title, but what I'm doing is a sort of war against time.
 As recounted in the last installment, I defied the Time Artists who control history.
 Maybe control is too strong a word for what they do.
 They tweak events here and there in pursuit of how they want things to turn out, though according to Arthur, my contact among the Time Artists, they don't care how things turn out so much as they care about style.
-They believe "the pudding should have a theme," as Churchill said.
-You might say they are not postmodern; they like beginning, middle and end, plot and story.
+They believe, as Churchill said, that "the pudding should have a theme."
+You might say they are not postmodern; they like a beginning, middle and end, a plot and story.

 That part is not what has put me in opposition to the Time Artists.
 I want a story too, but with a happy ending, that being, in my story, a human race that overcomes the disadvantages of its birth to figure itself out.
 That sure would make me happy.
 The Time Artists, sad to say, do not appear to consider humans a priority.
 Should they?
 I'm not even sure what the Time Artists are, or what they look like.
 Arthur appears as a wise and kindly wizard, but he may just have read my childhood fascination with Tolkien's Gandalf.
 Arthur in fact may look like a crazed amoeba with strobe lights for eyes.

-So, as relayed in this blog's previous post, against Arthur's wishes I read Secretary of State John Kerry's and Russian Foreign Minister Sergei Lavrov's minds during their meeting last week and revealed the cynical thinking involved in what the network news blithely called "diplomacy," in the twenty seconds it devoted to the story- twenty seconds for the story of our being led up the chute to slaughter.
+So against Arthur's wishes I read Secretary of State John Kerry's and Russian Foreign Minister Sergei Lavrov's minds during their meeting last week and observed the cynical thinking involved in what the network news blithely called "diplomacy," in the twenty seconds it devoted to the story- twenty seconds for the story of our being led up the chute to slaughter.
 The Time Artists were not even thinking about the war that day; they were busy arguing about the Rio Olympics.
 So I acted.

 Arthur's response was swift and brutal.
 As soon as I posted the story he grabbed me, like in our first encounter when I flew out the bedroom window to meet him in the Devil's Punchbowl, though this time instead of arriving in a euphoric dream I found myself suspended over a vat of molten lead, held up only by Arthur's hand around my left ankle.